giantswarm/cluster-api/README.md

 git diff `# the upstream tag we merged recently` vX.Y.Z..origin/release-X.Y `# our release branch` -- ':!.circleci/' ':!README.md'
 ```

-And we should also keep our `master` and `release-X.Y` branches in sync, so this diff should be empty:
+And we should also keep our `main` and `release-X.Y` branches in sync, so this diff should be empty:

 ```sh
 git diff main..release-X.Y -- .circleci/ README.md